Milestone 1: Overview

 ...your troubleshooting page is complete.
 We’ll be happy to look it over and offer feedback!

-A troubleshooting page helps users assess the state of their broken/damaged device.
-Your troubleshooting wiki should list common symptoms of a malfunctioning device and describe possible causes and solutions, with more probable solutions coming first.
+A troubleshooting page helps users diagnose a damaged device.
+Your troubleshooting wiki should list common symptoms of a malfunctioning device and describe possible causes and solutions, listed in order of probability.

 Any number of things may be wrong, thus complicating problem diagnosis.
 The Lenovo Essential G560 troubleshooting page, for example, lists several symptoms, including not powering on, sticky keys, and video distortion.
 Often, several potential causes exist for any particular symptom.